davidezagami/davidezagami/README.md

 I run Acyfer, an IDP platform at app.acyfer.com that uses AI agents to create auditable extraction workflows.
 The product is designed for CPU-compatible deployment on-prem, in client cloud, or in dedicated cloud, with field highlights, reviewer logs, and structured exports.

 Selected proof:
-- I built the Computer Vision layer while working with an Italian insurtech in the process of a EUR 1.24M acquisition.
+- I built the Computer Vision layer while working with an Italian insurtech.
-- ML work tied to the expandion of a German document AI SaaS platform.
+- I did ML work tied to the expandion of a German document AI SaaS platform.
 - Acyfer document AI extraction workflows benchmarked from 10 sec/page to 2 sec/page on 100 real-world documents.

 I am currently open to freelance and consulting projects where a company needs a pragmatic engineer to turn messy operational work into reliable software.
 Useful starting points: AI-agent workflows, Python automation, OCR/data extraction, API/ETL integrations, backend implementation, and internal tools.